 Andy Reid is the best head coach in our NFL Power Rankings.
 Reid now has two Lombardi trophies and the best collection of Aloha button-ups in the continental U.S.

-Patrick Mahomes is a cheat code, and Reid was already arguably the best offensive mind in the game prior to drafting an alien to play QB for him.
+Patrick Mahomes is a cheat code, and Reid was already arguably the best offensive mind in the game before drafting an alien to play QB for him.

 And although Bill Belichick remains the greatest ever, his sins from a season ago have not yet been forgiven nor forgotten.